williesleepy/stream-guide/README.md

 ### Today / concluded behavior

 **Happening Today** is evaluated in each tournament’s own start.gg timezone (falling back to `DISPLAY_TIMEZONE` when unavailable).
 A tournament is removed when all Smash events are `COMPLETED` or when it is at least **4 hours past its scheduled end**, which prevents stale unfinished brackets from lingering overnight.

+### Override discovery seeding

+Exact `tournamentSlug` entries in `config/broadcast-overrides.json` are fetched directly from start.gg and merged into weekly discovery before notability and broadcast gates run.
+This prevents a major with a known official broadcast (for example CEO) from disappearing solely because start.gg's broad tournament search omitted it.